 Before Dobie, Pierce was an assistant coach at Episcopal High School from 1992-95 and head coach at St. Pius X High School – where he also played – from 1989-90.

 Following his high school playing career, Pierce continued as a student-athlete at Wharton County Junior College (1982-83) before playing two seasons at Houston (1984-85).
 As a senior in 1985, Pierce helped pace the Cougars to an appearance in the NCAA Tournament.
 He completed his degree at Houston in 1988.

 A native of Houston, Pierce was born on October 13, 1962.
-He and his wife, Susan, have two children – a daughter, Chelsea, who graduated from The University of Texas in 2012, and a son, Shea, who completed his collegiate baseball career in 2016 at Tulane under his father.
+He and his wife, Susan, have two children – a daughter, Chelsea, who graduated from The University of Texas in 2012 and now lives in Alaska with her husband Bryan Caffey, and a son, Shea, who completed his collegiate baseball career in 2016 at Tulane under his father.